Critical $O(d)$-equivariant biharmonic maps: The equivariant ansatz

 \section{The equivariant ansatz}

-In this section we show that the ansatz given by \eqref{EquiAnsatzEq} is preserved by the flow of \eqref{PMHFEq}.
-After this, Mathematica code for computing the symmetry reductions is presented.
-This code can be used to compute the symmetry reduction of the polyharmonic map heat flow of any order.
-We then use this code to explicitly compute the symmetry reduction of the biharmonic case.
+\makeatletter{}In this section we show that $O(d)$-equivariance is preserved by the smooth biharmonic map heat flow, and $O(d)$-equivariance is equivalent to the ansatz given by \eqref{EquiAnsatzEq}.
+After this, Mathematica code for computing the symmetry reduction is presented, and then used to explicitly compute the symmetry reduction for the biharmonic map heat flow in the critical dimension.